Slave market

-Slave markets in the East African slave trade
+Asia

+Central Asia

+Since antiquity, cities along the Silk road of Central Asia, had been centers of slave trade.
+In the early middle ages, Central Asia was a transit area for European slaves sold by the Vikings in Russia to slavery in the Abbasid Caliphate via the slave markets of the Central Asia.
+The slave trade in the Mongol Empire created a network of connected slave markets between Asia and Europe.

+In the 19th century, the slave markets of Khiva and Bukhara were still among the biggest slave markets in the world.

+In Bukhara, Samarkand, Karakul, Karshi, and Charju, mainly Persians, Russians, and some Kalmyk slaves, were traded by Turkmens, Kazakhs, and Kyrgyz.

+From the 17th to 19th centuries, Khiva was a notorious slave market for captured Persian and Russian slaves.

+The slave markets of central Asia were eradicated with the Russian conquest of the Islamic states of Central Asia in the 1870s.

+Africa

+East Africa

 In Somalia, the inhabiting Bantus are descended from Bantu groups that had settled in Southeast Africa after the initial expansion from Nigeria/Cameroon, and whose members were later captured and sold into the Arab slave trade.

 From 1800 to 1890, between 25,000–50,000 Bantu slaves are thought to have been sold from the slave market of Zanzibar to the Somali coast.
 Most of the slaves were from the Majindo, Makua, Nyasa, Yao, Zalama, Zaramo and Zigua ethnic groups of Tanzania, Mozambique and Malawi.
 Collectively, these Bantu groups are known as Mushunguli, which is a term taken from Mzigula, the Zigua tribe's word for "people" (the word holds multiple implied meanings including "worker", "foreigner", and "slave").
 Bantu adult and children slaves (referred to collectively as jareer by their Somali masters) were purchased in the slave market exclusively to do undesirable work on plantation grounds.

 Enslaved Africans were sold in the towns of the Arab world.
 In 1416, al-Maqrizi told how pilgrims coming from Takrur (near the Senegal River) had brought 1,700 slaves with them to Mecca.
 In North Africa, the main slave markets were in Morocco, Algiers, Tripoli and Cairo.
 Sales were held in public places or in souks.

 Potential buyers made a careful examination of the "merchandise": they checked the state of health of a person who was often standing naked with wrists bound together.
 In Cairo, transactions involving eunuchs and concubines happened in private houses.
 Prices varied according to the slave's quality.
 Thomas Smee, the commander of the British research ship Ternate, visited such a market in Zanzibar in 1811 and gave a detailed description:

-Slave markets in Europe

-Among many other European slave markets, Genoa, and Venice were some well-known markets, their importance and demand growing after the great plague of the 14th century which decimated much of the European work force.

-The maritime town of Lagos, Portugal, was the first slave market created in Portugal for the sale of imported African slaves, the Mercado de Escravos, which opened in 1444.
-In 1441, the first slaves were brought to Portugal from northern Mauritania.
-Prince Henry the Navigator, major sponsor of the Portuguese African expeditions, as of any other merchandise, taxed one fifth of the selling price of the slaves imported to Portugal.
-By 1552, African slaves made up 10% of the population of Lisbon.
-In the second half of the 16th century, the Crown gave up the monopoly on slave trade and the focus of European trade in African slaves shifted from import to Europe to slave transports directly to tropical colonies in the Americas—in the case of Portugal, especially Brazil.
-In the 15th century, one third of the slaves were resold to the African market in exchange of gold.